rgurve/COVID-X-Ray-Diagnosis/README.md

 ## Preprocessing

 Image data generator was used to augment images by using components like shift,height,shear and zoom to increase accuracy.
 The generator also converts  single channel X-ray images (gray-scale) to a three-channel format by repeating the values in the image across all channels.
-We will want this because the pre-trained model that we'll use requires three
+We will want this because the pre-trained model that we'll use requires three-channel inputs.

 ## Model (Convolutional Neural Network)